MathematicusLucian/Genome-Browser-UI/README.md

 7. **API Integration**: The application integrates with the Genome Browser API to fetch genome data.
 API calls are made using the `fetch` API within `getStaticProps`, `getServerSideProps`, or `useEffect` depending on the rendering strategy.

 8. **State Management**: React's `useState` and `useEffect` hooks are used for managing local component state and side effects.
-For more complex state management, libraries like Redux or Context API can be integrated.
+For more complex state management, libraries like **Redux** (or, alternatively, **Context API**) can be integrated.

+- `Immutability in Reducers`: **Redux Toolkit(RTK)** uses **Immer** under the hood, allowing "mutations" directly on state, which is internally handled immutably.
+- `useDispatch`: dispatch is used to trigger actions, which in turn update the Redux state based on reducers.
+- `useSelector`: Used to select and read values from the Redux state.
+The state is typically structured in a way where each slice of state is keyed by the name of the reducer (e.g., state.patients).
+- `RootState`: This is the TypeScript type for the root state of your Redux store.
+It helps TypeScript infer the structure of your state.
+Define it in your store setup:

 ### Directory Structure